-- All administrative and office equipment, including cellular phones and furniture are not eligible research fund expenditures.
+- All administrative and office equipment, including cellular phones, tablets, and furniture are not eligible research fund expenditures without adequate justification.

 Deans may bring forth the curriculum vitae of suitable candidates whom they may wish to nominate for a William Dawson Scholar or James McGill Professor award.
 In bringing forward their nominations, Deans should give particular consideration to present candidates from the four equity groups protected by the Canadian Charter of Rights and Freedoms: women, persons with a disability, Aboriginal peoples, and visible minorities.
 If a position is available, the decision will be made by the Provost whether to approve the nomination of the candidate for the James McGill Professorship or William Scholar award.